 When counseling clients it’s imperative to practice what you preach.
-So I’ve written and published articles on these issues for almost five years.
+So I’ve written and published articles on these issues for over five years.
 In addition to my articles here, my work has appeared in MarketingProfs, E-Commerce News, CommPro.biz and Social Media Today.
 I publish a monthly column for WashingtonExec.com, and I serve on the marketing committee of the Association for Corporate Growth, National Chapter.

 All work and no play would make me pretty dull, and often I can’t talk publicly about the results my clients achieve.
 So in addition to work and technology issues I also write about wine, and about keeping two out of warranty BMWs in top operating condition.
 These three topics usually give me plenty of interesting fodder.